cisagov/LME/docs/markdown/logging-guidance/cloud.md

 ##### ***We highly suggest you do not open ANY PORT globally and restrict it based on your clients IP address or your client's subnets.****

-Then on LME, you'll want to make sure you have either the firewall disabled (if you're using the cloud firewall as the main firewall):
+On LME, you'll want to make sure you have the firewall disabled (if you're using the cloud firewall as the main firewall):
 ```
 lme-user@ubuntu:~$ sudo ufw status
 Status: inactive